 Please Note: A copy of your application must be cc’d to your advisor to ensure that you have their approval to participate.

-- NYU net id – this is your NYU email; IMPORTANT: please give your email with your net id – not your name; for example email@example.com is appropriate - not your name.
+3. NYU net id – this is your NYU email.
+IMPORTANT: please give your email with your net id.
+For example, mw2466 is appropriate - not your name.

-Decisions will be announced via email on TBD.
+Decisions will be announced via email on Monday, January 21st.